Lage raho Anna Bhai

 In Hazare launched the Bhrashtachar Virodhi Jan Aandolan (BVJA) (People's Movement against Corruption), a popular movement to fight against corruption in Ralegaon Siddhi.
 In the same year he protested against the collusion between forest officials and timber merchants.
 This protest resulted in the transfer and suspension of these officials.

 In May Hazare protested against alleged malpractices in the purchase of powerlooms by the Vasantrao Naik Bhathya Vimukt Jhtra Governor P. C. Alexander.
 On November Gholap filed a defamation suit against Hazare for accusing him of corruption.
-He was arrested in April and was released on a personal bond of Indian Rupee symbol.svg, (US$).[] On September Hazare was imprisoned in the Yerawada Jail to serve a three-month sentence mandated by the Mumbai Metropolitan Court.
+He was arrested in April and was released on a personal bond of , (US$).[] On September Hazare was imprisoned in the Yerawada Jail to serve a three-month sentence mandated by the Mumbai Metropolitan Court.
 The sentencing came as a huge shock at that time to all social activists.
 Leaders of all political parties except the BJP and the Shiv Sena came in support of him.
 Later, due to public protests, the Government of Maharashtra ordered his release from the jail.
 After release, Hazare wrote a letter to then chief ministerManohar Joshi demanding Gholap's removal for his role in alleged malpractices in the Awami Merchant Bank.
 Gholap resigned from the cabinet on April .

 In corruption charges were raised by Hazare against four NCP ministers of the Congress-NCP government.
 He started his fast unto death on August .
 He ended his fast on August after then chief minister Sushil Kumar Shinde formed a one-man commission headed by the retired justice P. B. Sawant to probe his charges.
 The P. B. Sawant commission report, submitted on February , indicted Sureshdada Jain, Nawab Malik, and Padmasinh Patil.
 The report exonerated Vijaykumar Gavit.
 Suresh Jain and Nawab Malik resigned from the cabinet in March .